DasarathanSampath/thedatatalks.in/src/politics/constitution.md

 ![](/img/politics/constitution-of-india/figure-markdown/img1.png)

-The data file in \*.CSV format can be downloaded from [Chief ministers of Delhi](http://thedatatalks.in/datas/politics/rajyasabha-seats.csv)
+The data file in \*.CSV format can be downloaded from [Rajyasabha Seats](https://thedatatalks.in/datas/politics/rajyasabha-seats.csv)

 Formula to arrive the number of votes (number of MLA support) required to become a member of Rajya sabha is euqal to
 **Quotient ((total number of votes÷(number of Rajya sabha seats+1))+1)**